gpm22/BookExercises/README.md

 ## Description

-This repository contains codes of solved exercises from books and it is organized by programming language and themes.
+This repository contains codes of solved exercises from books and it is organized by programming language and books.

 ## Contents